magento/knowledge-base/src/best-practices/general/upgrade-plan-checklist-for-magento-commerce.md

 >![info]
 >
->Note: For a detailed description of the technical steps to upgrade successfully refer to [Complete upgrade prerequisites](https://experienceleague.adobe.com/docs/commerce-operations/upgrade-guide/prepare/prerequisites.html) in our user documentation.
+>Note: For a detailed description of the technical steps to upgrade successfully, refer to [Complete upgrade prerequisites](https://experienceleague.adobe.com/docs/commerce-operations/upgrade-guide/prepare/prerequisites.html) in our user documentation.

  **Goals**